Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

       ```

    [=] Steps for installation:
-   Note: AbstractIntegratedModule has 3 library dependencies that must be installed on your computer:
+   Note: AbstractIntegratedModule has 5 library dependencies that must be installed on your computer if you use AbstractIntegratedModule binaries:
-   - [=] Required Libraries:
+   - [=] Required Libraries (For binaries usage):
    - Numpy
    - Scikit-learn
    - pandas